nuls-io/nuls-v2-design-docs/design-en/j.Account Ledger Design v.13.md

 ### 1.1 Module Overview

-#### 1.1.1 Why do you have a "book module"?
+#### 1.1.1 Why do you have a "Ledger module"?

 > The ledger module is the data hub of the blockchain.
 The balances and transactions of all accounts are saved in the ledger module.
-  A network-wide account book is saved on each network node to ensure complete, open and transparent data, while ensuring that data cannot be tampered and traceable.
+  A network-wide account ledger is saved on each network node to ensure complete, open and transparent data, while ensuring that data cannot be tampered and traceable.

-#### 1.1.2 What should be done in the Book Module?
+#### 1.1.2 What should be done in the Ledger Module?

 > Provide data support for assembly transactions, mainly accounting and auditing, verify the legality of the transaction, such as: whether there is sufficient balance, whether to repeat payment (double flower)

-#### 1.1.3 Positioning of the "book module" in the system
+#### 1.1.3 Positioning of the "Ledger module" in the system

 > The ledger module is the data hub, which stores the result data of all existing transactions in the system.
 It does not depend on any business modules, and other modules depend on it as needed.
-#### 1.1.4 Explanation of terms in "book module"
+#### 1.1.4 Explanation of terms in "Ledger module"
 - The random number of the transaction (nonce, a 32-bit hash value)
   - nonce: A scalar value equal to the number of transactions sent at this address, which will be included in every transaction initiated by the user.
   - Each transaction in the account needs to save the nonce (hash) of the previous transaction